OAuth: History

 A hypothetical authorization flow where login information is shared with a third-party application.
-This poses many security risks which can be prevented by the use of OAuth authorization flows.
+This poses many security risks which can be prevented by the use of oAuth authorization flows.

-A high-level overview of Oauth 2.0 flow.
+A high-level overview of oAuth 2.0 flow.
 The resource owner credentials are used only on the authorization server, but not on the client (e.g. the third-party app).

-OAuth began in November 2006 when Blaine Cook was developing an OpenID implementation for Twitter.
-Meanwhile, Ma.gnolia needed a solution to allow its members with OpenIDs to authorize Mac OS X Dashboard widgets to access their service.
+oAuth began in November 2006 when Blaine Cook was developing an OpenID implementation for Twitter.
+Meanwhile, Larry Halff of site Ma.gnolia needed a solution to allow its members with OpenIDs to authorize Mac OS X Dashboard widgets to access their service.
 Cook, Chris Messina and Larry Halff from Magnolia met with David Recordon to discuss using OpenID with the Twitter and Magnolia APIs to delegate authentication.
-They concluded that there were no open standards for API access delegation.
+They concluded that there were no open standards or APIs for access management.

-The OAuth discussion group was created in April 2007, for a small group of implementers to write the draft proposal for an open protocol.
-DeWitt Clinton from Google learned of the OAuth project, and expressed his interest in supporting the effort.
-In July 2007, the team drafted an initial specification.
-Eran Hammer joined and coordinated the many OAuth contributions creating a more formal specification.
-On 4 December 2007, the OAuth Core 1.0 final draft was released.
+The oAuth implementer group was created in April 2007, for to write the draft proposal for an open protocol.
+DeWitt Clinton, from Google, learned of this project and wanted to support the initiative.
+In July 2007, the team drafted the initial specification.
+Eran Hammer joined the group and coordinated various contributions to oAuth, resulting in a more formal specification.
+On October 3, 2007, oAuth Core 1.0 was released.

-At the 73rd Internet Engineering Task Force (IETF) meeting in Minneapolis in November 2008, an OAuth BoF was held to discuss bringing the protocol into the IETF for further standardization work.
-The event was well attended and there was wide support for formally chartering an OAuth working group within the IETF.
+In November 2008, at the 73rd Internet Engineering Task Force (IETF) meeting, in Minneapolis, an oAuth BoF for include the protocol into the IETF for standardization work.
+There was wide support for chartering an working group within the IETF.

-The OAuth 1.0 protocol was published as RFC 5849, an informational Request for Comments, in April 2010.
-Since 31 August 2010, all third party Twitter applications have been required to use OAuth.
+The oAuth 1.0 protocol was published as RFC 5849, an informational Request for Comments, in April 2010.
+Since 31 August 2010, all third party Twitter applications have been required to use oAuth.
+An RFC (Request for Comments) is an IETF document regarding Internet communication protocols.

-The OAuth 2.0 framework was published considering additional use cases and extensibility requirements gathered from the wider IETF community.
-Albeit being built on the OAuth 1.0 deployment experience, OAuth 2.0 is not backwards compatible with OAuth 1.0.
-OAuth 2.0 was published as RFC 6749 and the Bearer Token Usage specification as RFC 6750, both standards track Requests for Comments, in October 2012.
+The oAuth 2.0 framework was published considering additional use cases and extensibility requirements gathered from the wider IETF community.
+Albeit being built on the oAuth 1.0 deployment experience, oAuth 2.0 is not backwards compatible with oAuth 1.0. oAuth 2.0 was published as RFC 6749, and the RFC 6750 defines how version 2 uses access tokens, both standards track Requests for Comments, in October 2012.

-As of November 2024, the OAuth 2.1 Authorization Framework draft is a work in progress.
-It consolidates the functionality in RFCs OAuth 2.0, OAuth 2.0 for Native Apps, Proof Key for Code Exchange, OAuth 2.0 for Browser-Based Apps, OAuth Security Best Current, and Bearer Token Usage.
+As of November 2024, the oAuth 2.1 Authorization Framework draft is a work in progress.
+It consolidates the functionality in RFCs oAuth 2.0, oAuth 2.0 for Native Apps, Proof Key for Code Exchange, oAuth 2.0 for Browser-Based Apps, oAuth Security Best Current, and Bearer Token Usage.

 Security issues

-OAuth 1.0
+oAuth 1.0

 On 23 April 2009, a session fixation security flaw in the 1.0 protocol was announced.
-It affects the OAuth authorization flow (also known as "3-legged OAuth") in OAuth Core 1.0 Section 6.

-Version 1.0a of the OAuth Core protocol was issued to address this issue.
+It affects the oAuth authorization flow (also known as "3-legged oAuth") in oAuth Core 1.0 Section 6.
+Version 1.0a of the oAuth Core protocol was issued to address this issue.